 Both Roger and Phyllis Kesseler are Grayling High School graduates -- Roger in 1954 and Phyllis (Ziebell) in 1951.
 While in high school, Roger participated in track, football, basketball, baseball and the junior and senior plays.
 Phyllis played in the marching band.

-Mr. Kesseler graduated cum laude from Central Michigan University, completed eight years in the U.S. Army Reserves and worked for Dow Chemical Company where he advanced in rank to vice president.
+Mr. Kesseler graduated cum laude from Central Michigan University, completed ten years in the U.S. Army Reserves as a captain in the medical service corps and worked for Dow Chemical Company where he advanced in rank to vice president.
 He served on the Central Michigan University Board of Trustees from 1991 to 2006.

 At CMU, the Kesselers provided funding for the portal in McGuirk Arena, the Learning Garden at the Schofield Education Center, the computer lab in the Indoor Athletic Complex, the Java City Coffee Shop at CMU's Park Library, the control room in the Public Broadcasting Building, a row of seats in Warriner Hall's Plachta Auditorium, a classroom in the Grawn Hall Business Administration Building the Kesseler Research Lab at the CMU Beaver Island Biological Station and the former Coast Guard Rescue Station (now used by CMU for research, classes and storage); they also donated to the CMU Honors Program.

 The Roger L. and Phyllis J. Kesseler Finance and Accounting Resource Center at CMU was named in honor of them, and, in 2003, Kesseler Hall, a new residence hall at CMU, was dedicated to Mr. and Mrs. Kesseler "in honor of their long-standing commitment to the university and their ability to lead by example."

 In 1989 Mr. Kesseler was awarded an honorary doctor of commercial science degree by CMU.